Russell Buffalino

 Indeed, according to Times Leader, the CIA recruited Bufalino and several other Mafia figures including Sam Giancana, Johnny Roselli, and Santo Trafficante, to aid in a covert plot to assassinate Castro in the months leading up to the Bay of Pigs Invasion via a poison drink.

-Bufalino Walks With Hands In Hat To Court
+Russell Bufalino In Court

-Bettmann Archive/Getty ImagesAt 64, Bufalino was arrested by the FBI on the charge of conspiracy to transport some $25,000 in stolen television sets.
+Bettmann Archive/Getty ImagesAt 64, Russell Bufalino was arrested by the FBI on the charge of conspiracy to transport some $25,000 in stolen television sets.
 He was released on his own recognizance under $10,000 bail.

 “The Quiet Don” featured in The Irishman even had a sway over the American film industry.
 When singer Al Martino was rejected for the part of Johnny Fontaine in the movie The Godfather, Martino called on the crime boss.
 Bufalino personally reached out to Paramount Pictures head Robert Evans, and soon enough Martino had the part.
 As Wanda Ruddy, the wife of the movie’s producer, later said, “Russell Bufalino had final script approval of The Godfather.”
 Of course — why shouldn’t a real-life godfather have a say?